Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figure itemscope itemtype="https://schema.org/Quotation">
 <blockquote itemprop="text">

 `content-visibility: auto` is a more complex value than `hidden`; rather than being similar to `display: none`, it adaptively hides/<wbr>displays an element's contents as they become <a href="https://drafts.csswg.org/css-contain/#relevant-to-the-user">relevant to the user</a>.
-It also doesn’t hide its <a href="https://drafts.csswg.org/css-contain/#skips-its-contents">skipped contents</a> from the user agent, so screen readers, find-in-page, and other tools can still interact with it.
+It also doesn’t hide its <a href="https://drafts.csswg.org/css-contain/#skips-its-contents">skipped contents</a> from the user agent, so screen readers, in-page search, and other tools can still interact with it.

 </blockquote>
 <figcaption>